 Figure 2.
 Study design and multi-region sampling.
 (A) The large majority of patients present at diagnosis with a large tumour mass that is positive for 5-ALA fluorescence.
 (B) Extensive infiltration is also present in the surrounding normal brain but cancer cells are so sparse that do not appear fluorescent.
 (C) In a subset of patients, disease is also found in the sub-ventricular zone (SVZ), which appears fluorescent and contains malignant clones.
-Through surgery and chemoradiation, it is possible to extensively remove the primary tumour but it is not feasible to completely remove the infiltrative disease, nor cancer cells in the SVZ.
+Through surgery and chemo-radiation, it is possible to extensively remove the primary tumour but it is not feasible to completely remove the infiltrative disease, nor cancer cells in the SVZ.
 Those represent the majority of residual disease in glioblastoma.
 (D) To study residual disease in glioblastoma we have collected multiple regions of the same tumour, as well as residual disease in the SVZ and adjacent tumour margin during surgery and subject the samples to genomic profiling and phylogenetic analysis.